SiddhuShkya/Databricks-EduFin-Investigation/final-presentation.md

 ---

-> "Good [morning/afternoon] everyone.
-I'm Siddhartha, and today I'll walk you through a crisis investigation I conducted for EduFin Capital — an education loan NBFC.
+> "Good afternoon everyone.
+I'm Siddhartha, and today I'll walk you through a crisis investigation I conducted for EduFin Capital — an education loan company.
 >
 > Here's the situation: EduFin discovered a **₹12 Crore discrepancy** in loan disbursements affecting over **15,000 student accounts** in just 6 months.
 A federal compliance audit is approaching, and the CEO needed board-ready answers within **48 hours**.
 >